Tatiana Sakharova

-Biography
+Life and career

 Tatiana Sakharova was born on 16 June 1973 in Donetsk.
 In 1995, she graduated from the Saint Petersburg State University of Economics.
 From 1996 to 2012, she worked as Head of the Legal Entities Service Sector at the Murmansk branch of Sberbank.
-From 2015 to 2021, she was the deputy Deputy Chairman of the Council of Deputies in Severomorsk.
+From 2015 to 2021, she was the Deputy Chairman of the Council of Deputies in Severomorsk.
 In December 2019, Sakharova was appointed Head of the regional branch of the United Russia party.
-On 7 October 2021, he became the senator from the Murmansk Oblast Duma.
+On 7 October 2021, she became the senator from the Murmansk Oblast Duma.